vtraag/leidenalg/doc/source/intro.rst

 That's it.

-Why then should you use this package rather than the Louvain algorithm built into :mod:`igraph` (:func:community_multilevel)?
+Why then should you use this package rather than the Louvain algorithm built into :mod:`igraph` (:func:`community_multilevel`)?
 If you want to use modularity, and you work with a simple undirected, unweighted graph, then indeed you may use the built-in method.
 For anything else, the functionality is not built-in and this package is for you.

 For those less familiar with :mod:`igraph`, let us work out an example more fully.
 First, we need to import the relevant packages: